Rollercoaster (1977 film)

-Rollercoaster is a 1977 American disaster-suspense film starring George Segal, Richard Widmark, Henry Fonda, and Timothy Bottoms, and directed by James Goldstone.
+Rollercoaster is a 1977 American disaster-suspense film directed by James Goldstone and starring George Segal, Richard Widmark, Henry Fonda and Timothy Bottoms.
 It was one of the few films to be shown in Sensurround, which used extended-range bass frequencies to give a sense of vibration to the viewers during the coaster rides.

 Plot

-An unnamed man (Timothy Bottoms) (simply called "young man" in the credits) sneaks into Ocean View Amusement Park and places a small radio-controlled bomb on the tracks of the park's wooden roller coaster, The Rocket.
-The bomb detonates, causing the ride's train to derail, killing and injuring the riders as a result.
-Safety inspector Harry Calder (George Segal), who initially cleared the ride, is called to the park to investigate.
-A park worker tells Calder that he saw what he thought was a park maintenance man up on the tracks earlier that day but did not state that the man was someone other than the park had authorized to be there.
+An unnamed man sneaks into Ocean View Amusement Park and places a small radio-controlled bomb on the tracks of the park's wooden roller coaster, The Rocket.
+The bomb detonates, causing the ride's train to derail, killing or injuring the riders as a result.
+Safety inspector Harry Calder, who initially cleared the ride, is called to the park to investigate.
+A park worker tells Calder that he saw what he thought was a park maintenance man up on the tracks earlier that day, but there is no record of anyone being assigned there.

-In Pittsburgh the bomber causes a fire on a dark ride at another park.
+The bomber causes a fire on a dark ride at another park in Pittsburgh.
 Calder suspects the incidents might be linked, and learns that the executives of companies running the largest amusement parks in America are holding a meeting in Chicago.
 Calder flies to Chicago and intrudes on the meeting.
 One of the executives plays a tape sent by the bomber, wherein he demands $1 million to stop his activities.

-Back home, Calder is visited by FBI Agent Hoyt (Richard Widmark), who says the extortion money is to be delivered by Calder at Kings Dominion.
-There, Calder is ordered to wait at a telephone and the bomber calls, warning him there is a bomb in the park.
-He sends Calder a two-way radio so that he can keep contact, then orders Calder to go on various rides in the park such as the Rebel Yell roller coaster.
+Back home, Calder is visited by FBI Agent Hoyt, who says the extortion money is to be delivered by Calder at Kings Dominion.
+There, Calder is ordered to wait at a public telephone.
+The bomber calls and warns him there is a bomb in the park.
+He sends Calder a two-way radio so that he can keep contact, then orders Calder to go on various rides in the park, such as the Rebel Yell roller coaster.
 While Calder is riding on the Skyway, the bomber tells Calder that the bomb is located in the radio.
 He warns Calder not to throw it away, because it will explode on impact on the paths below, which are occupied by many of the park's visitors.
-He orders Calder to falsely signal that he has made the delivery, in order to distract the FBI, then leave the money on a bench.
+He orders Calder to falsely signal that he has made the delivery in order to distract the FBI, then leave the money on a bench.
 Calder complies and walks away.
 Later, Hoyt admits that he marked the money (violating the bomber's instructions).
 Calder demands to be sent home and leaves the bomb radio with the bomb squad.